PitPik/circularjs/documentation/API.md

 If the variables on the parent are dynamic defined in `subscribe$()` option and change, the changes will be transferred to the child and can also be subscribed to.
 If you know Angular then think of the `@Input` decorator but not used for each variable but for all before `input(this)`.

 To communicate from the child to the parent you can use `circular.triggerEvent()` and install an event listener on the parent.
-This will be explaind in the **Circular instance methods** section of this documentation.
+This will be explained in the **Circular instance methods** section of this documentation.

 ##### `onInit(element, circular)`